DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ![Old booking process flow](/uploads/CGPH-Old-Booking-Process.png){:width="500px"}

+This created two problems:
-Beside the fact that users on mobile devices were particularly averse to this (as verified in the data for site drop-offs), the booking calendar file was only periodically updated&mdash;meaning that visitors often made requests for dates that had already been booked.
+1. Users on mobile devices were particularly averse to this (as verified in the data for site drop-offs).
+2. The booking calendar file was only periodically updated&mdash;meaning that visitors often made requests for dates that had already been booked.

 #### Solution: Design a system for surfacing real-time booking data